Tuesday, June 9, 2015

 -horrible chest pain radiating to the back

--different pulses on either side of the patient (left and right extremities between the arms and legs)
+-different pulses on either side of the patient (left and

 -palpable pulsating mas (if the aorta is involved)